William Paterson (explorer): Career

 In 1801, Paterson fought a duel with John Macarthur and was wounded in the shoulder.
+Macarthur was sent to England for court martial and Captain Neil McKellar was sent to England as witness and also carried Macarthur's sword as evidence.
+McKellar's ship Caroline was lost at Sea in 1802 and as a result the Patersons adopted his ten year-old daughter Elizabeth McKellar (b.
+Dec 1793) from the female orphan school in 1804.

-He led an expedition to the Hunter Region in 1801 and up the Paterson River (later named in his honour by Governor King).
+Paterson led an expedition to the Hunter Region in 1801 and up the Paterson River (later named in his honour by Governor King).
 The expedition discovered coal in the area that would later become the vast South Maitland Coalfields; it was a discovery of great economic significance.
-In 1804, he led an expedition to Port Dalrymple, in what is now Tasmania, exploring the Tamar River and going up the North Esk River farther than European had previously gone.
+In 1804 he was assigned to establish a new settlement at Port Dalrymple, at what is now Launceston Tasmania, exploring the Tamar River and going up the North Esk River farther than European had previously gone.

 Between 1804 and 1808 Paterson was also appointed Commandant at Port Dalrymple, the administrator of the colony in the north of Van Diemen's Land.
 In 1806, Paterson's duties as commander of the New South Wales Corps required him to return to Sydney, but he went back to Van Diemen's Land in 1807, and stayed until December 1808.
 During this time he corresponded regularly with the eminent naturalist Sir Joseph Banks, sending a number of specimens.

 The New South Wales Corps selected Paterson as acting Governor of New South Wales on 1 January 1809 after the deposition of Governor Captain William Bligh in the so-called "Rum Rebellion."
 He was replaced by the newly arrived Lachlan Macquarie by the end of the year.
 He left Sydney for England on 12 May 1810, but died on board HMS Dromedary while off Cape Horn just a few weeks later.

 His widow Elizabeth married Francis Grose, Paterson's predecessor as Lieutenant Governor, in April 1814, but Grose died a month later.
 Elizabeth died in Liverpool, England in 1839.